opensearch-project/project-meta/COMMUNICATIONS.md

 After you join OpenSearch workspace you will be automatically added to the following channels:

+  * **#announcements ** - Read only channel for overall project announcements.
+    This may include critical security issues, releases, milestones or general information related to the OpenSearch Project community.
   * **#general** - a channel for asking general questions.
 Based on the question or discussion users will mostly likely be directed to more specific channels based on the topics of interest.